Intercountry Adoption

 The process for finalizing the adoption in Tanzania generally includes the following:

-• Role of the Court: The Tanzanian High Court approves the legal adoption of a child.
-If the child has been in your continuous care for the immediate six months prior and you meet the other requirements for the High Court to approve the adoption, the court will decide whether to issue an adoption order.
+• Role of the Court: The Tanzanian High Court approves the legal adoption of a child, or if the adoption is by a relative the adoption is approved by the Resident Magistrates Court or District Court.
+If the child has been in your continuous care for the immediate six months prior and you meet the other requirements for the court to approve the adoption, the court will decide whether to issue an adoption order.

-• Adoption service means any one of the following six services:
+Adoption service means any one of the following six services, 22 CFR 96.2 Definitions:

 • Identifying a child for adoption and arranging an adoption;